JackAvis/JustReleased/README.md

         "follows": "The amount of follows the release has", "release_date": "The release date",
-        "created": "The timestamp of creation in the database.", "last_updated": "The timestamp of last update in the databse."
+        "created": "The timestamp of creation in the database.", "last_updated": "The timestamp of last update in the database."
     }
 ```
 ### GET